danielschlachta/vm/README.md

 Please do not try to finagle other systems to simulate the presence of `systemctl` or `loginctl` by creating a script that echoes things to the kernel, as often described on the net, or call other programs which basically do the same, like `zzz`.
-You will able to send your guest os to sleep alright, but there is **no chance** to wake it up again, or at least get either the display or the network to reset which boils down to the same; believe me, I've tried.
+You will be able to send your guest os to sleep alright, but there is **no chance** to wake it up again, or at least get either the display or the network to reset which boils down to the same; believe me, I've tried.